adetanchelsea/CLIQUEBAITANALYTICS/README.md

-# Clique Bait Analytics with SnowFlaee and Streamlit 📊
+# Clique Bait Analytics with SnowFlake and Streamlit 📊

 ## Project Overview
 This project was inspired by the **8-Week SQL Challenge (Case Study 6 – Clique Bait)**.